Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `upstream_session_id_header` (String) The upstream session id header.
 - `upstream_user_info_header` (String) The upstream user info header.
 - `upstream_user_info_jwt_header` (String) The upstream user info JWT header (in case the user info returns a JWT response).
-- `userinfo_accept` (String) The value of `Accept` header for user info requests: - `application/json`: user info response as JSON - `application/jwt`: user info response as JWT (from the obsolete IETF draft document).
-Default: "application/json"; must be one of ["application/json", "application/jwt"]
+- `userinfo_accept` (String) The value of `Accept` header for user info requests: - `application/json`: user info response as JSON - `application/jwt`: user info response as JWT (from the obsolete IETF draft document). possible known values include one of ["application/json", "application/jwt"]; Default: "application/json"
 - `userinfo_endpoint` (String) The user info endpoint.
 If set it overrides the value in `userinfo_endpoint` returned by the discovery endpoint.
 - `userinfo_headers_client` (List of String) Extra headers passed from the client to the user info endpoint.
 - `userinfo_headers_names` (List of String) Extra header names passed to the user info endpoint.